Creating space

 When you stop trying to schedule all work, you create space for impactful work.

-When you stop trying to do everything in a novel way (UX, coding, pricing, org structure), you create space for a few truly impactful ways the product or culture is differentiated.
+When you stop trying to do everything in a novel way (UX, coding, pricing, org structure), you create space for a few truly impactful modes of differentiation.

 When you stop using lazy, generic words in marketing, you create space on the page to communicate what you actually do, or who you actually are, or why anyone should care.